leestott/Getting_started_with_Azure_OpenAI_gpt-image-1/README.md

 # Getting started with OpenAI gpt-image-1 on Azure AI Foundry

 ## Overview
 This project demonstrates how to use Azure OpenAI's `gpt-image-1` model to generate images from text prompts.
-The `gpt-image-1` model, also known as DALL-E 3, allows users to create high-quality, ultra-realistic images by providing descriptive prompts.
+The `gpt-image-1` model, allows users to create high-quality, ultra-realistic images by providing descriptive prompts.
 This repository includes a Jupyter Notebook that guides you through the process of setting up and using the model.

 ## Prerequisites
 Before you begin, ensure you have the following: